Unko: Japan's quirky culture around poop and good luck

 Learning kanji is difficult for anyone, especially for small children.
 To try to alleviate the monotony of studying more than 1,000 kanji characters, Japan created the best friend teacher for kids, Teacher Unko.

-This spotted mustache, using poop in emoji style, has been such a huge success that its books have sold over 1.83 million copies so far.
-Who would have thought that a poop book is leading children to learn Japanese?
+This spotted mustache character, drawn in a cheerful poop-emoji style, has been such a huge success that his books have sold over 1.83 million copies so far.
+Who would have thought that a poop book would lead children to learn Japanese?

-To make matters worse, there is an anime called Unko San released in 2009.
+To make matters worse, there is an anime called Unko-san released in 2009.
 The anime tells the story of a fairy that can bring good luck.
-Only this fairy is a poop, all the characters are poop, even the island is shaped like poop.
+Only this fairy is a poop, all the characters are poop, and even the island is shaped like poop.

 Unko san